Six easy steps to help kid writers (even those who struggle) develop interesting ideas, well-written sentences, and write stories confidently in K-2.

 5- Provide Picture and Word Support

 One strategy that can be very helpful for students is using pictures in the writing process.
-This is especially true for students who are weaker in reading skills.
+This is especially true for students who have weak reading skills.

 Here are some ideas for using this strategy.